 For a signed version, please visit the International Office, or the main desk, as you need to get a physical copy.
-It is not possible to receive a digital copy.
-You will need to scan your Transcript by yourself.
+We are not permitted to send your Transcript by e-mail.

 For exams where you have received the grading F/failed, you can retake it during the next semester.
 If you received the grading E (or better)/passed, and you would like to improve your grade, it can only be done when the course runs - in one year.

 - Home exams can be written wherever you are.

 - School exams must be taken at Campus Lillehammer.
 If students wishes to retake digital school exams in their home country, an application can be sent to the Exam Office.
 It is not guaranteed that it will be accepted.
 If it is accepted, students will need to hand-write their exams.

 - For Oral exams, it might be possible to do the exam per Skype.
 However, an application must be sent to the Exam Office.
 It is not guaranteed that it will be accepted.

-Within one week after the grade is publised, an e-mail has to be sent to the course coordinator asking for a justification by the student.
-Remember to include the candindate number.
+Within one week after the grade is published, an e-mail has to be sent to the course coordinator asking for a justification by the student.
+Remember to include the candidate number.
 Your course coordinator has two weeks to provide a justification - by e-mail or phone call.

 Doctor's office and Emergency Clinic

 Call (+47) 116117 to book an appointment.
 If students need help in calling the doctor, please ask the Buddies or the International Office.
 The Doctor in charge changes every day; therefore, do note that the location might change too.

-After the appointment, students need to pay for their visit at the Doctor’s Office (150-350 NOK).
+After the appointment, students need to pay a non-refundable fee for their visit at the Doctor’s Office (150-350 NOK).
 If the fee is not paid, an invoice will be delivered in the mail box with an additional invoice fee.